lndgalante/codewars-katas/README.md

 [![CodeWars](https://www.codewars.com/users/lndgalante/badges/large)](https://www.codewars.com/users/lndgalante "My Honor Badge")

+## Purpose

+Doing lot of katas could help you to improve your algorithmic thinking.
+Also could help you to go with more confidence to interviews.
+I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

 ## Repo structure

 There's a folder for each rank (kyu) with katas (algorithms) having also each one it's own folder.